-There are many terms to describe Aboriginal and/or Torres Strait Islander peoples living in Victoria.
-This includes First Nations People, Sovereign Nations, Indigenous Australians, Our Mob/s, Blackfellas, Traditional Owners, Our Communities, Our families etc. In this document, to be inclusive and respectful, we have chosen to use the terms Aboriginal, Our People and Our Communities.
-If you are an Aboriginal and/or Torres Strait Islander person living or receiving services in Victoria this is for you.
+There are many terms to describe Aboriginal and Torres Strait Islander peoples living in Victoria.
+This includes First Nations People, Sovereign Nations, Indigenous Australians, Our Mob/s, Blackfellas, Traditional Owners, Our Communities, Our families etc. In this document, we have chosen to use the terms Aboriginal, Our People and Our Communities.
+If you are an Aboriginal or Torres Strait Islander person living or receiving services in Victoria this is for you.

-VACCHO is committed to welcoming and embracing the diversity of cultures, identities, gender, sex and sexuality diverse identities and expressions, experiences, beliefs, and values of all people.
-VACCHO believes in the right for all people to be treated with respect and dignity at all times, and that all people who work for, govern or undertake work at or visit VACCHO should at all times feel safe and included at VACCHO.
+VACCHO is committed to embracing people from all cultural backgrounds, abilities, sexual orientations, and gender identities.
+VACCHO respects the diverse identities, experiences, beliefs and values of all people.
+VACCHO believes in the right for all people to be treated with respect and dignity at all times, and that all people who work for, govern, undertake work at and/or visit VACCHO should, at all times, feel safe and included.